Yash-Kavaiya/llm-evaluation-platf/src/prd.md

 - **Data Processing**: Client-side CSV parsing and metric calculation

 ## Reflection
-This platform uniquely combines standardized evaluation metrics with custom formula creation, enabling both general-purpose LLM assessment and domain-specific evaluation criteria.
-The three-tab structure (Manual, Bulk, Custom) provides progressive complexity while maintaining usability.
+This platform uniquely combines standardized evaluation metrics with custom formula creation and comprehensive analytics, enabling both general-purpose LLM assessment and domain-specific evaluation criteria.
+The six-tab structure (Manual, Bulk, Custom, Responsible AI, RAG, Analytics) provides progressive complexity while maintaining usability across different use cases.

 The custom metric builder particularly addresses the gap where existing tools force users into predefined evaluation criteria that may not match their specific use cases.
+The advanced analytics dashboard elevates the platform from a simple evaluation tool to a comprehensive LLM performance monitoring system, enabling data-driven optimization decisions.

 The assumptions around client-side processing and browser-based persistence keep deployment simple while limiting scale.
 Future considerations include server-side processing for larger datasets and integration with LLM APIs for real-time evaluation.

-What makes this solution truly exceptional is the custom metric builder's formula editor, which empowers domain experts to encode their evaluation knowledge into reusable, mathematically precise metrics that can be shared and refined over time.
+What makes this solution truly exceptional is the combination of three key innovations: 1) the custom metric builder's formula editor that empowers domain experts to encode evaluation knowledge, 2) the comprehensive analytics dashboard that transforms evaluation data into actionable insights, and 3) the integrated approach that tracks evaluation history across all assessment methods for holistic performance monitoring.